Profsain/alx-system_engineering-devops/0x00-shell_basics/README.md

 cd: to change from present working directory to home directory

 ls -l: to display current directory contents in a long format

+ls -la: to display current directory contents in a long format including hidden files

+ls -lan: to display long format including hidden files with ID and group in numeric order